edavis25/Faucet-Bot-Java/Faucet-Bot/README.txt

 The Google Chrome Driver .exe file has been included in the folder for convenience.

 The jar files for Selenium external libraries, etc... can be found in the lib folder.

+Wallet addresses must be input into the "WALLET-ADDRESS-CONFIG.txt" file for the program to work.
+Enter each address on its own line (beginning at very first line) and add no extra characters or spaces before or after the address or between the file lines.